Ace of Clubs (film)

 Ace of Clubs is a 1925 American silent Western film directed by J.P.
 McGowan and starring Al Hoxie, Peggy Montgomery and Jules Cowles.

 Plot summary

-Jack Horton's (Al Hoxie) father and brother have been murdered.
+Jack Horton's father and brother have been murdered.
 Horton is searching for the killer, with his only clue being the Ace of Clubs he found pinned to their bodies.

 Upon visiting McGill's newly arrived niece, Jack finds two decks of cards in which the club aces are missing.
 Having been spotted by McGill's men who were rustling the Horton cattle, he apparently becomes the next victim when a club ace is placed on his unconscious body.